sirex/djangorecipe/README.rst

   production setup from your development setup.
 It defaults to `development`.

+  If specified module name does not contains dots, it is expected, that settings module is submodule of you project.
+For example if you project or projectegg name is `myproject`, then by default settings module will be `myproject.development`.

+  If you want to specify absolute module name outside project module, you can prepend it with single dot, for example: `.mysettings`, dot will be stripped and settings will be searched in absolute `mysettings` module.

 extra-paths
   All paths specified here will be used to extend the default Python path for the `bin/*` scripts.